mnot/photoweb/README.rst

 Photoweb needs:

 1. Python 2.6 or greater; see <http://python.org/>
-2. The PIL, pyexiv2 and pystache libraries.
+2. The PIL and pystache libraries.

 It's easiest with PIP: